DDVstr/ios_app/README.md

 ## Description

-- A simple food timer app for typical breakfast foods!

-- Each item has their own methods of cooking and cook times will vary depending on your preferred choice of doneness

-- Alerts user when item is done by using User Notifications
+- A Rick and Morty UI application displaying all characters

+- Each character has its own prescription

 - Project was completed using 100% programmatic UI (No Storyboard)

-- MVC design pattern
+- Search bar to find more precisely

 ## How To Use

-- Clone the project and run it on Xcode 12 or above
+- Clone the project and run it on Xcode 13 or above

-- Also available on the Apple Appstore: https://apps.apple.com/us/app/dinertimer/id1550181756
+- Change your bundle identifier
 ---

 ## Frameworks

 - UIKit
+- SwiftUI
-- AVFoundation
+- REST api
 - UserNotifications
-- NotificationCenter
 - Core Animation
 - Core Graphics

+---
+## Prescriptions

+- To pod install packages on macos Silicon you have to change your terminal deployment to Rosseta
+- Copy Terminal and change option to Rosseta kernel

 [Back To The Top](#RickandMorty)